krysor/bugs/iRobotHomeApp/description.md

 - having [Optimal firewall configurations]
 - not having any [router compability issues]
 - trying everything from the official [Connection Issues Troubleshooting Guide]
-- tring to switch off the router and use another phone as hotspot
+- trying another phone as Wi-Fi hotspot
 - and following the on screen instructions from the app to a T

 ## Solution